Board of Trustees

 Senior Advisor to the Aga Khan Development Network

-Mr Kheraj is a former Non-Executive Director of National Health Service England, and has served as a Senior Adviser to Her Majesty’s Customs and Revenue Service and to the Financial Services Authority in the UK.
+Mr Kheraj is a former Non-Executive Director of National Health Service England, and has served as a Senior Advisor to Her Majesty's Revenue and Customs Service and to the Financial Services Authority in the UK.
 He has also served as a member of the Board of the UK-US Fulbright Commission, the Princes Trust Development Board, the Investment Committee of the Wellcome Trust, and the Finance Committee of Oxford University Press.

 Former Vice Rector of International Relations, Khorog State University

 Dr. Sharofat Mamadambarova has been affiliated with the Aga Khan Humanities Project (AKHP) at the University of Central Asia (UCA) since 1998 in curriculum development and assessment, and as a Master Trainer at Khorog State University (KSU).
 Her career with KSU began in 1992 during which period she served as Head of the Department of Foreign Languages, Dean of Humanities and finally as Vice Rector of International Relationships.

 Prior to joining KSU, Dr. Mamadambarova spent 16 years with the Foreign Languages Faculty at the Dushanbe Pedagogical University.
 She joined as an Assistant Professor of English in 1976 graduating to hold key university administrative leadership roles first as the Vice Dean of the Foreign Languages Faculty and subsequently as Head of the Department.

 Dr. Mamadambarova has consulted with the Christensen Fund on various research projects and has participated in numerous exchanges and trainings on pedagogy and assessment in the USA.

 She received her PhD from the Institute of Oriental Studies in Moscow in 1990.

 Dr. Mamadambarova is currently on sabbatical from UCA.

 Dr. Nurlan Omurov